 Blending the world’s most spectacular wildlife with the planet’s most perfect beaches, a trip to Kenya and Seychelles is twin-centre supreme.
-First, you’ll race across the Masai Mara at sunset, scouring the savanna for herds of elephant and playful lion cubs.
+First, you’ll gaze across the Masai Mara plains, scouring the savanna for herds of elephant and playful lion cubs.
 Then, after a few days of exciting game drives, you’ll fly directly to Seychelles for a dreamy dose of tropical sunshine.
 What could possibly be better?

 Kenya is the classic safari destination, bursting at the borders with breathtaking wildlife in a jaw-dropping setting.
 The golden grassland of the Masai Mara is perhaps the most famous wildlife hotspot in the world and every year the Great Migration thunders across its plains in the ultimate race for survival.
 A safari here really is second to none, especially when you mix a stay in the Masai Mara with a few games drives in Amboseli National Park, in the shadow of the impressive Mount Kilimanjaro, or explore the open, remote plains of Samburu in open game viewing vehicles.